FAQs on Starting Your Information Business

 What should I consider before starting my business?

-In addition to the many resources dedicated to small business start-ups, AIIP created a special guide for prospective IIPs.
-To download our getting started guide go to our, Getting Started Guide Page, which discusses what it means to be an IIP, how to decide whether being IIP is a good fit for you, the steps you need to take to set up your business, and effective sales and marketing strategies for IIPs.
+It discusses what it means to be an IIP, how to decide whether being IIP is a good fit for you, how to set up your business, and how to develop effective sales and marketing strategies.

 What do new IIPs need to know?